 Correcting lip-sync error "restores reality"!

-Now that you are aware of the lip-sync error in your system you can easily correct it and realize the realistic environment you've already spent so much to achieve.
+With the DD740 you can easily align sound and picture and realize the realistic environment you've already spent so much to achieve.

 At InfoComm we demonstrated the contradiction of reality - "sound before the action that produced it" - called lip-sync error - which undermines viewer perception in home theater systems.
-Ironically the quest for realism - for the perfect image - creates the most unrealistic spot on the planet - a place where sound can occur before the action that produced it!
+Ironically the quest for realism - for the perfect image in 4K or 8K resolution - creates the most unrealistic spot on the planet - a place where sound can occur "before" the action that produced it!

 The only way to correct lip-sync error caused by delayed video is to delay audio an equal amount.

-Most people initially only notice lip-sync error when it exceeds 40 to 75 ms but this varies enormously and really depends upon the individual's defense mechanism - how far he can look away from the moving lips so as to ignore the increasing lip-sync error.
-We call the value at which it is noticed consciously their "threshold of recognition".
+Most people initially only notice lip-sync error when it exceeds 40 to 75 ms. We call the value at which it is noticed consciously their "threshold of recognition" and it varies enormously from person to person depending upon the individual's defense mechanism - how far he can look away from the moving lips so as to ignore the lip-sync error.

 An individual's "threshold of recognition" falls greatly once it has been reached and lip-sync error has been noticed.
 At that point their defense mechanism can no longer compensate and the sync problem enters their conscious mind.
 The same person who was never bothered by a 40 ms lip-sync error may, after noticing 120 ms error, become far more sensitive and notice errors only a small fraction of their previous "threshold".
 Many people can "see" lip-sync errors as small as "one milli-second" and some can even detect 1/3 ms errors.

-The Felston DD740 digital audio delay solves lip-sync error by letting you add an audio delay to compensate for all the cumulative video delays - no matter what their cause - at the touch of a button on its remote.
+The Felston DD740 digital audio delay solves lip-sync error by letting you delay audio in 1 ms (or 1/3 ms in fine mode) steps to compensate for the cumulative video delays - no matter what their cause - at the touch of a button on its remote while watching TV.